FAIR2-for-research-software/Documentation/episodes/docstrings.md

 Code snippets: comprehensive collections of code examples that demonstrate how to use functions effectively in different scenarios.

+## Best practices

+Focus on the **purpose and functionality** of the code, rather than getting bogged down in the details of how it works.
+Explain what the function **does**, rather then the specific implementation, because this might change over time.
+A function encapsulates an isolated part of a system, which can be used as a black box by other parts of the system or the end user, who in many cases only needs to understand its inputs and outputs.
+It's a good idea to start your docstring with a high-level summary of the function and, if the function is a major one, an introduction for the new user.

+Clarity is key.
+Be **concise**.
+Describe the essential information that user needs to know first and be brief but clear.
+As with any software documentation, **avoid jargon** where possible, and provide links to further resources for users to take a deep dive into more complicated topics.

+Be **consistent**.
+Decide a style of docstring and use that everywhere across your software project.
+If you're working on a larger project with multiple developers, refer to the coding conventions and, if in doubt, follow the style of existing code.

 ## Automatically generate docstrings

 Generative AI services such as Google Gemini can write docstrings automatically.